ballerina-attic/module-ballerinax-stripe/README.md

 ## Feature Overview

 There are 7 collections provided by Ballerina for the moment to interact with different API groups of the Stripe API.
 1. **stripe:Account** - Represents your Stripe account.
 It holds the credentials to connect with the Stripe account.
-It also acts as the base object which can be used to retrieve other collection objects.
+It also acts as the base object, which can be used to retrieve other collection objects.
-2. **stripe:Customers** - Represents customers in Stripe.
-This acts as a client to create, retrieve, update, delete and list customers in Stripe Account.
+2. **stripe:Customers** - Represents the Customers in Stripe.
+This acts as a client to create, retrieve, update, delete, and list the customers in a Stripe Account.
-3. **stripe:Charges** - Represents Charges in Stripe.
-This acts as a client to create, retrieve, update, capture and list charges in Stripe Account.
+3. **stripe:Charges** - Represents the Charges in Stripe.
+This acts as a client to create, retrieve, update, capture, and list the charges in a Stripe Account.
-4. **stripe:Invoices** - Represents Invoices in Stripe.
-This acts as a client to create, retrieve, update, delete, finalize, pay, send for mannual payment, void, mark uncollectible and list invoices in Stripe Account
+4. **stripe:Invoices** - Represents the Invoices in Stripe.
+This acts as a client to create, retrieve, update, delete, finalize, pay, send for manual payment, void, mark uncollectible, and list the invoices in a Stripe Account.
-5. **stripe.Plans** - Represents Billing Plans in Stripe.
-This acts as a client to create, retrieve, update, delete and list plans in Stripe Account.
+5. **stripe.Plans** - Represents the Billing Plans in Stripe.
+This acts as a client to create, retrieve, update, delete, and list the plans in a Stripe Account.
-6. **stripe.Products** - Represents Products in Stripe.
-This acts as a client to create, retrieve, update, delete and list products in Stripe Account.
+6. **stripe.Products** - Represents the Products in Stripe.
+This acts as a client to create, retrieve, update, delete, and list the products in a Stripe Account.
-7. **stripe.Subscriptions** - Represents Subscriptions in Stripe.
-This acts as a client to create, retrieve, update, delete and list subscriptions in Stripe Account.
+7. **stripe.Subscriptions** - Represents the Subscriptions in Stripe.
+This acts as a client to create, retrieve, update, delete, and list the subscriptions in a Stripe Account.

 ## Getting Started